 Equinox Activity

-The Activity experience was designed to help members understand, track, and stay motivated by their fitness journey—combining check-ins, class history, and performance insights into a single, cohesive system.
+The Activity experience was redesigned to help members understand progress, build consistency, and stay motivated over time.
+The goal was to unify check-ins, class history, and performance insights into a single system that transforms activity data into clear, actionable feedback

 The Excisting Experience was;